maxhoesel-ansible/ansible-collection-pterodactyl/README.md

 ### Dependencies

 - A recent version of ansible.
-We test against the current and previous major release
+We test against the current and the 2 previous major releases
 - Python 3.6 or newer on remote hosts and the controller

 ### Install via ansible-galaxy